 - Sugar: As a sweetener.

-- Salt: Adding salt into the soybean flour and sugar mixture will enhance the flavour.
+- Salt: Adding salt to the soybean flour and sugar mixture will enhance the flavour.

 - Cook the glutinous and regular rice together.